 Published in TERN e-Newsletter January 2013

-Google’s reach and philanthropy in action: using data supplied by the New South Wales Rural Fire Service, Google Crisis Response published free maps of the locations of all fires burning in New South Wales at the beginning of the year
+Google’s reach and philanthropy in action: using environmental data supplied by the New South Wales Rural Fire Service, Google Crisis Response published free maps of the locations of all fires burning in New South Wales at the beginning of the year